Visitors with Disabilities

 Drop-Off Entrances and Wheelchair Access

 The best drop-off point for visitors is on Edenton Street near the crosswalk at the center of the block.
-This location provides quick and easy ramp access to the museum's main entrance, auditorium, gift shop and lobby.
-A second accessible entrance is available from Jones Street (through the Fletcher Garden doors) and provides access to the restaurant/classroom level and elevators to the lobby level.
+This location provides quick and easy ramp access to the museum's main entrance, auditorium, Museum Shop, and lobby.
+A second accessible entrance is available from Jones Street (through the Fletcher Garden doors) and provides access to the classroom level and elevators to the lobby level.
 Both entrances have touch-activated door openers.

 Courtesy wheelchairs for interior use are available free of charge through the information desk.

 Please consult Go Raleigh for the best transit options.
-The museum's R-Line stop is on Wilmington at Edenton.
+The museum's R-Line stop is on Wilmington Street behind the museum.

-Accessible restrooms are located on the lobby floor of the museum and on the restaurant/classroom level.
+Accessible restrooms are located on the lobby floor of the museum and on the classroom level.

 Assisted Listening Devices